datanav/docs/technical/hubspot-hubspot.rst

      - "string"

-HubSpot Quotequotetemplateassociation to Hubspot Quotequotetemplateassociation
+HubSpot Quotequotetemplateassociation to HubSpot Quotequotetemplateassociation
 ------------------------------------------------------------------------------
-Before any synchronization can take place, a link between a HubSpot Quotequotetemplateassociation and a Hubspot Quotequotetemplateassociation must be established.
+Before any synchronization can take place, a link between a HubSpot Quotequotetemplateassociation and a HubSpot Quotequotetemplateassociation must be established.

-A HubSpot Quotequotetemplateassociation will merge with a Hubspot Quotequotetemplateassociation if one of the following property combinations match:
+A HubSpot Quotequotetemplateassociation will merge with a HubSpot Quotequotetemplateassociation if one of the following property combinations match:

 .. list-table::
    :header-rows: 1

    * - HubSpot Quotequotetemplateassociation Property
-     - Hubspot Quotequotetemplateassociation Property
+     - HubSpot Quotequotetemplateassociation Property
    * - id
      - id

-Once a link between a HubSpot Quotequotetemplateassociation and a Hubspot Quotequotetemplateassociation is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a HubSpot Quotequotetemplateassociation and a HubSpot Quotequotetemplateassociation is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a HubSpot Quotequotetemplateassociation and a Hubspot Quotequotetemplateassociation:
+The following properties are synchronized between a HubSpot Quotequotetemplateassociation and a HubSpot Quotequotetemplateassociation:

 .. list-table::
    :header-rows: 1

    * - HubSpot Quotequotetemplateassociation Property
-     - Hubspot Quotequotetemplateassociation Property
+     - HubSpot Quotequotetemplateassociation Property
-     - Hubspot Data Type
+     - HubSpot Data Type

-HubSpot User to Hubspot User
+HubSpot User to HubSpot User
 ----------------------------
-Before any synchronization can take place, a link between a HubSpot User and a Hubspot User must be established.
+Before any synchronization can take place, a link between a HubSpot User and a HubSpot User must be established.

-A HubSpot User will merge with a Hubspot User if one of the following property combinations match:
+A HubSpot User will merge with a HubSpot User if one of the following property combinations match:

 .. list-table::
    :header-rows: 1

    * - HubSpot User Property
-     - Hubspot User Property
+     - HubSpot User Property
    * - Id
      - Id
    * - email
      - email

-Once a link between a HubSpot User and a Hubspot User is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a HubSpot User and a HubSpot User is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a HubSpot User and a Hubspot User:
+The following properties are synchronized between a HubSpot User and a HubSpot User:

 .. list-table::
    :header-rows: 1

    * - HubSpot User Property
-     - Hubspot User Property
+     - HubSpot User Property
-     - Hubspot Data Type
+     - HubSpot Data Type
    * - email
      - email
      - "string"

-HubSpot Company to Hubspot Contact
+HubSpot Company to HubSpot Contact
 ----------------------------------
-Before any synchronization can take place, a link between a HubSpot Company and a Hubspot Contact must be established.
+Before any synchronization can take place, a link between a HubSpot Company and a HubSpot Contact must be established.

-A new Hubspot Contact will be created from a HubSpot Company if it is connected to a HubSpot Quote, Quotedealassociation, Quotecompanyassociation, Quotecontactassociation, or Quotequotetemplateassociation that is synchronized into Hubspot.
+A new HubSpot Contact will be created from a HubSpot Company if it is connected to a HubSpot Quote, Quotedealassociation, Quotecompanyassociation, Quotecontactassociation, or Quotequotetemplateassociation that is synchronized into HubSpot.

-Once a link between a HubSpot Company and a Hubspot Contact is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a HubSpot Company and a HubSpot Contact is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a HubSpot Company and a Hubspot Contact:
+The following properties are synchronized between a HubSpot Company and a HubSpot Contact:

 .. list-table::
    :header-rows: 1

    * - HubSpot Company Property
-     - Hubspot Contact Property
+     - HubSpot Contact Property
-     - Hubspot Data Type
+     - HubSpot Data Type
    * - properties.country
      - properties.country
      - "string"